Skip to content

 CVSS 7.8

 The OOB write provides a relative write primitive in the kernel paged pool.
-Exploitation follows the standard CLFS pattern: pool spray to position controlled objects adjacent to the CLFS metadata allocation, trigger the OOB write via crafted BLF, corrupt an adjacent object, and escalate to a token swap for SYSTEM.
+Exploitation follows the standard CLFS pattern by this point well-established among ransomware operators: spray the paged pool to position controlled objects adjacent to the CLFS metadata allocation, trigger the OOB write via the crafted BLF, corrupt an adjacent object, and convert the corruption into a token swap for SYSTEM.

 Patch Analysis